 The speed of light, (or the speed of a photon) in a near-perfect vacuum is exactly 186,282 miles per second.
 We perceive photons (light) traveling at this speed because they are massless, or have no ‘weight’ (but they do have kinetic energy, more on that in a bit).

 Every particle in our universe (including photons) move or ‘swim’ through what scientists call “the Higgs field”.
 As a result of this interaction, particles acquire their mass.
 Different particles interact with the Higgs field with different strengths, which is why some particles are heavier (have more mass) than others.
 Photons move through, but do not interact at all with the Higgs field.

 What does that mean?

-Since photons (light) doesn’t interact with the Higgs field, it means they aren’t bound by any speed limit.
-Protons simply move at that exact speed because that is the fundamental nature of our universe.
 Wondering why light doesn’t travel at a different speed is like wondering why gravity isn’t reversed or what it would be like if our universe only had 2 spatial dimensions instead of 3 (4 if you include time).
-Those constants were set in place when our universe was created at the moment of the big bang.
+Those constants, along with the speed of light, were set in place when our universe was created at the moment of the big bang.

 Universal Speed Limit

 Particles that have mass require energy to accelerate them.
 The closer to the speed of light you get a particle, the more energy is required to go faster.
 This is because the particles themselves get more massive in proportion to the increased velocity.
 In short, the faster you go, the heavier you get.

 Thanks to this inconvenient truth, if you wanted to accelerate a single electron to ‘light speed’, you would need an infinite amount energy due to the electron becoming infinitely heavy.
 There isn’t enough energy in the entire universe to propel just a single electron to the speed of light.